-'''

-$ BACKUP/NOCRC/BLOCK=65534/label=[volume label] filename.ext [devicename or logical name]:filename.bck
+''' $ BACKUP/NOCRC/GROUP=0/BLOCK=65534/label=[volume label] filename.ext [device-name or logical name]:filename.bck '''

-'''

 In addition to backing up single files, you can back up lists of files and entire volumes.
 VMS Operating System Commands A-3

-By selecting the /NOCRC qualifier and a large block size with the /BLOCK qualifier (65534 is the largest possible block size), you achieve better performance from the Tx857 subsystem.
-The previous command line excludes the use of the host-available CRC error detection/correction capability, and depends on the embedded error checking and correction capabilities of the Tx857 subsystem.
-Tx857 error correction capabilities relate specifically to the Tx857 subsystem-not to the entire system.
+By selecting the /NOCRC and /GROUP=0 qualifiers and a large block size with the /BLOCK qualifier (65534 is the largest possible block size), you can achieve better performance from the Tx867 subsystem.
+The previous command line excludes the use of the host-available CRC error detection/correction capability, and depends on the embedded error checking and correction capabilities of the Tx867 subsystem.
+Tx867 error correction capabilities relate specifically to the Tx867 subsystem-not to the entire system.

-Use of the /NOCRC qualifier requires a systems management decision relative to data integrity rather than performance.
-In most cases, Tx857 internal error detection and correction capabilities are sufficient to ensure data integrity and recovery.
+Use of the /NOCRC qualifier requires a systems management decision relative to the incremental difference in data integrity versus a performance tradeoff.
+In most cases, Tx867 internal error detection and correction capabilities are sufficient to ensure data integrity and recovery.
 The host-level CRC provides another level of error detection and correction, which may be important under some conditions.